databrickslabs/ucx/README.md

 **Solution:** Version 0.24.0 of UCX supports workspace with no internet access.
 Please upgrade UCX and rerun the installation.
-Reply *yes* to the question "Does the given workspace block internet access?" asked during installation.
+Reply *yes* to the question "Does the given workspace block Internet access?" asked during installation.
 It will then upload all necessary dependencies to the workspace.
 Also, please note that UCX uses both UC and non-UC enabled clusters.
 If you have different proxy settings for each, then